Your Paper Your Way

 Regardless of the file format of the original submission, at revision you must provide us with an editable file of the entire article.
 Keep the layout of the text as simple as possible.
 Most formatting codes will be removed and replaced on processing the article.
 The electronic text should be prepared in a way very similar to that of conventional manuscripts (see also the Guide to Publishing with Elsevier).
 See also the section on Electronic artwork.

 To avoid unnecessary errors you are strongly advised to use the 'spell-check' and 'grammar-check' functions of your word processor.

 Sections of the Article

-The first pages of the manuscript should contain: (1) title; (2) the name(s) and complete affiliation(s) of the author(s); (3) table of contents; (4) abstract; (5) keywords; (6) a short biography of the corresponding author with additional biographies from co-authors, should they feel necessary; and (7) the name and full contact details of the corresponding author.
+The first pages of the manuscript should contain: (1) title; (2) the name(s) and complete affiliation(s) of the author(s); (3) table of contents; (4) abstract; (5) keywords; and (6) the name and full contact details of the corresponding author.

 Concise and informative.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations and formulae where possible.